WhatsApp is one of the most popular messaging apps today, and almost everyone uses it to stay connected with their loved ones.

-Not just this, it is so powerful that, it can also perform in-app actions like sending emails, tweets, etc. Mostly, I use the Google Assistant to take notes (Google Keep) and send WhatsApp messages.
+Not only this, it is so powerful that it can also perform in-app actions like sending emails, tweets, etc. Mostly, I use Google Assistant to take notes (Google Keep) and send WhatsApp messages.

-Recently, while playing with Google Assistant, I learned a new trick to send WhatsApp voice messages.
-I knew about sending WhatsApp text messages by Google Assistant before, so thought about to share the tricks with you guys 🙂
+While playing with Google Assistant, I recently learned a new trick to send WhatsApp voice messages.
+I previously knew about sending WhatsApp text messages by Google Assistant, so I thought about sharing the trick with you. :)

-- You can send WhatsApp text and voice messages on top of other Android apps and that too without opening WhatsApp.
+- You can send WhatsApp text and voice messages on top of other Android apps without opening WhatsApp.

 That being said, let’s begin.